The Stanchion Buying GuideArticle published on May 18, 2018

 4) Safety Stanchions

-Safety stanchions are usually seen in bright safety colors, like orange or yellow, and often come with attachments for safety signs, warning passersby of the danger in the area.
+Safety stanchions are designed and made in bright safety colors, like orange or yellow, and often come with attachments for safety signs, warning others of the danger in the area.
+These stanchions are not only convenient solutions for crowd control, but they also help reduce harm and risk in dangerous conditions and are ideal for daily use in retail or industrial settings.